 Charge up a powerful attack against a tower over 4 seconds, while within 600 range of it.
 The charged attack deals 125 (+30% of your max health) bonus physical damage.
 60 second cooldown.

 This is a powerful tool for sieges, and it’ll work very well with tanky characters who can already empower their auto attacks, like Garen or Nasus.

 Impairing the movement of an enemy champion marks them for 4 seconds.
 Ally champions who attack marked enemies heal for 5 + 1.0% of your max health.
 Healing is reduced to a third for your own attacks.

 This won’t be very effective as a laning tool, so it’ll be limited to high CC team fighting champions, like Leona or Nautilus.

 Gain 5 Armor.
 Whenever you heal for at least 20 health or from a consumable's effect, increase your Armor by 5% for 3 seconds.

 Gain 6 Magic Resist.
 Whenever you heal for at least 20 health or from a consumable's effect, increase your Magic Resist by 5% for 3 seconds.

 These two are basically the same, but offer boosts to different stats.
 Mirror Shell seems very underpowered, given that the majority of the time tanky champions have to deal with physical rather than magic damage, especially in earlier stages of the game.

-This seems the best of these three, although it players characters to rush resistances in the early game.
+This seems the best of these three, although it requires players to rush resistances in the early game.

-Heals and shields are 5% stronger and increased by an additional 10% on targets below 40% health.
+Heals and shields you cast or receive are 5% stronger and increased by an additional 10% on targets below 40% health.